mcloughlan/algo-notes/docs/algorithms.md

 	- Some NP problems are P problems, and solved in polynomial time
 - Verifiable in polynomial time
 	- Don't need to find every other solution to determine if any solution is valid
-- Can be solved in polynomial time on a “non-deterministic” Turing Machine.
+- Can be solved in polynomial time on a "non-deterministic" Turing Machine.

 Examples:
 - Soduku solver